matwilso/matwilso.github.io/_posts/learned-sims.md

 figuring out how to develop flexible intelligent systems that learn from experience *and* that reach the same levels of safety and reliability.
-This combination represents a unique set of challenges and an exciting frontier in technology.
+This combination represents a unique set of challenges and an exciting frontier in technology today.

 Simulation is actually one well-established tool in both domains of engineering and skill acquisition---it's been used to [design complex][defenseone] [fighter jets][popmech] and to [teach the human pilots][flightsim] that fly them, for example.
 It's also used universally in robotics for debugging, evaluation, and (sometimes) training,